floookay/klappbrettle/README.md

 The case is a 3mm acryl sandwich style case with a hinge to connect the halves and route the cable through.
 The hinge can be either 3d printed or can be 3mm acryl as well.
 I still need to test what works best, so far I only have a 3d printed prototype at hand.

-- [x] complete acrylic case design
+- [x] complete the acrylic case design
 - [ ] make the bottom plates look a bit nicer
 - [ ] prepare dxf files and variants for laser cutting